 Control lever lock

-The blocking is canceled as follows:
+The blocking can be removed as follows:

 - Turn on the ignition.